 Summary of Virginia's Cannabis Decriminalization and Penalty Reduction Bill

-On May 21, Gov. Ralph Northam signed SB 2 / HB 972 into law, which decriminalizes simple marijuana possession in Virginia.
-The new law goes into effect on July 1, 2020.
+On May 21, 2020, Gov. Ralph Northam signed SB 2 / HB 972 into law, which decriminalizes simple marijuana possession in Virginia.
+The law went into effect on July 1, 2020.

 Modest civil fine: Reduces the penalty for possession of marijuana to a civil fine of up to $25.